veloblank/js-basics-data-types-readme-v-000/README.md

 //=> "Hello, world!"
 ```

+But what happens if you mix them?

 Some programming languages, such as Python, are strict about how data of
 different types can interact, and they will refuse to compile a program that
-uses types incorrectly.
+blends types.
+Well, that's rather strict.

 Other languages, such as Ruby, will attempt to handle
 the interaction by converting one of the data types so all data is of the same
 type.
 For example, instead of throwing an error when an integer (`3`) is added
 to a floating-point number (`0.14159`), Ruby will simply convert the integer